int128/datadog-actions-metrics/README.md

 - `github.actions.job.duration_second`
   - Time from a job is started to completed
 - `github.actions.job.queued_duration_second`
-  - Time from a workflow is created to a job is started
+  - Time from a job is started until the first step is started

 It has the following tags: